Last week I gave a talk to a room of people about 3 numbers that can change your life. And I’d like to share them with you…

 Kate focuses on what she can control and directs her monthly savings into a low cost equity index tracker.
 Kate doesn’t waste time on pointless speculation about what future equity returns might be because who knows?
 Kate understands that shares have traditionally delivered the highest returns over long periods and can’t see why that won’t continue.

-Kate saves £2,000 per year until age 25 when she stops and doesn’t touch it for 40 years.
-Fortunately, Kate’s TV is broken so she doesn’t see the circus clowns encouraging her to panic when the stock market falls.
-When valuations are lower, she gets more shares for her money.
+Kate saves £2,000 per year until age 25 when she stops making contributions into her pension.
+She doesn’t do anything else with her pension for the next 40 years.
+Fortunately, Kate’s TV is broken so she doesn’t see the circus clowns encouraging her to panic or sell when the stock market falls.

 Kate is lucky to start investing at a favourable point in history where people, for the most part, focus on innovating and creating wealth rather than fighting wars to colonise and exterminate each other.
 As a result, Kate gets roughly the same annual return (~10%) as the S&P 500 has done over the last 100 years or so.